Matthewalvarado25/azure-network-protocols/README.md

 <p>

 Create a Linux(Ubunutu) Virtual Machine
-- In Azure, navigate to "Virtual Machines"
+- In Azure, browse to "Virtual Machines"
 - Click "Create" then select "Azure Virtual Machine"
-- Just like in the previous step, under "Resource group", select the same resource group you had just created
+- In "Resource group", select the same resource group you had just created
-- Under "Image", select the Ubuntu Server 22.04 LTS
+- In "Image", select the Ubuntu Server 22.04 LTS
-- Under "Authenication type", select "password" and fill out your chosen username and password
+- In "Authenication type", fill out your selected username and password
-- Navigate to the "Networking" tab, and under "Virtual network", select the virtual network you created when creating the Windows 10 virtual machine
+- Scroll to the "Networking" tab, and under "Virtual network", select the virtual network you created when creating the Windows 10 VM
-- Review + create your virtual machine
+- Review and create your virtual machine